Notify me

 (photo used with permission)

-The A. Lange & soehne tourbograph perpetual, “pour le mérite”:
+The A. Lange & Söhne tourbograph perpetual, “pour le mérite”:

-A. Lange & soehne tourbograph perpetual, “pour le mérite - aesthetic watch
+A. Lange & Soehne tourbograph perpetual, “pour le mérite - aesthetic watch

 Photo used by permission of Lange Uhren GmbH